 You want to experience the world, not sit on your boat in one port after another.
 You’ll need to pay for the travel expenses involved in moving from one location to another.
 For this, you need to consider the cost of transportation, tickets, and accommodation.
 Depending on how long you stay in one place (or country), food and accommodation might be quite expensive.

 Sailing around the world routes

 The routes to take around the world are worth considering too.
-Going clockwise means having more favourable winds, but also means taking on ocean currents that go in the opposite direction.
-If you go anti-clockwise then you will be exposed to the trade winds for longer, but there is a chance that you will have unfavorable currents working against.
+Going clockwise means having more favorable winds, but also means taking on ocean currents that go in the opposite direction.
+If you go anti-clockwise then you will be exposed to the trade winds for longer, but there is a chance that you will have unfavorable currents working against you.

 Suggestions for sailing routes: